£9.99 – £18.99

 Grow Type: Greenhouse or outdoors

-Unusually fast-flowering for a Himalayan landrace, this strain is harvested from mid-August to mid-September during breaks monsoon in rains.
+Unusually fast-flowering for a Himalayan landrace, ‘Nanda Devi’ is harvested from mid-August to mid-September during breaks monsoon in rains.
 Buds are highly resinous and aromatic, producing charas that has a better, stronger high than the distinct large-seeded strains (known as ‘dati’) which local villages also cultivate.
 All Himalayan domesticates occur as components of crop–weed complexes.
-However, wild-type var. himalayensis traits appear to be more pronounced in this cultigen than in multipurpose types.
+However, wild-type var. himalayensis traits appear to be more pronounced in this landrace than in multipurpose types.

 Fans of Himalayan charas such as the Nepalese of the sixties and seventies will enjoy these plants.
-Highly recommended for those wanting a pure, fully authentic, and traditional Himalayan charas landrace.
+Highly recommended for those wanting a pristine, traditional Himalayan charas landrace.

 Terpene and cannabinoid profile for a standout specimen grown outdoors in Spain: